subroy13/statwizard/content/posts/k-arm-bandit/index.md

 ### History of Reinforcement Learning

-Here's a bit of historical timeline of our reinforcement learning evolved over time, and if history bores you, feel free to skip to next section.
+Here's a bit of historical timeline of our reinforcement learning evolved over time, and if history bores you, feel free to skip to next section.[^1]

 1. **Psychology and Behaviorism (Early 1900s - 1950s)**:
    The concept of reinforcement and learning through rewards and punishments can be traced back to the early works of behaviorist psychologists such as Ivan Pavlov and B.F.
 Skinner.
 Their experiments with animals laid the groundwork for understanding how behavior can be shaped and modified through reinforcement.